ADAM AND THE ANTS

 This was the peak of the band's career and there were three more hit singles - "Stand & Deliver", which was No.1 for five weeks in the UK, "Prince Charming" (Also a No.1 in the UK and featuring Diana Dors in the video) and "Ant Rap", which reached No.3 in the UK.

-Sadly, Adam Ant was on the slippery slope after this when his second solo album "Strip" was released in 1983, reaching only no.20 in the UK charts.
+Sadly, Adam Ant then found himself on the slippery slope in terms of commercial success, when his second solo album "Strip" was released in 1983, reaching only no.20 in the UK charts.
 However, the single "Puss 'n' Boots" did do well and reached no.5 in the UK singles chart.

 Another album "Vive Le Rock" released in September 1985 just failed to reach the top 40, reaching no.42.
-However, the single "Apollo 9" did reach no.13 a whole year earlier in September 1984.
-The one year gap between the release of this single and the album probably didn't do Adam Ant any favours as pop music buyers are a fickle bunch!
+However, the single "Apollo 9" managed to reach no.13 a whole year earlier in September 1984.
+The one year gap between the release of this single and the album probably didn't do Adam Ant any favours, as pop music buyers are a fickle bunch!

 ADAM ANT ON TISWAS IN 1981

 Here is Adam being interviewed by Sally James on the Saturday morning Kid's UK TV Show Tiswas in 1981.